 - lesions with large cell hepatocellular atypia

-- arterial phase
+- early arterial phase 14

 - FNH will enhance relative to background liver